 Do not delete images when doing the shoot.
 A photo you may not have liked at the time could end up being extremely strong with the proper cropping and editing.

 Though it may be enticing to go straight for the polished product on a blank background, in some cases, lifestyle photography can add more of a story to your product.
 Lifestyle photography incorporates people into the images and allows the viewer to live vicariously through them.
-It will enable the product to seem more natural and adds context.
+It will enable the product to seem more natural and add context.

-When putting together settings for lifestyle photography, you should have in mind what the product is for, where you would use it and who your target demographic is.
+When putting together settings for lifestyle photography, you should have in mind what the product is for, where you would use it, and who your target demographic is.

-15. Experiment with your image
+5. Experiment with your image

 There are undoubtedly many common ways and general rules when taking product photography.
 But it is not as black and white as that.
 Going against what is expected and having visually appealing images can be a great way to set yourself apart from the competition and become an even more recognizable brand.
 In this case, your sense of judgment is your best friend.